NansenHo/language-learning/Grammar/Tenses.md

 - **Do** you **wake up**at 6 a.m. every morning?
 - Doug is our team leader.
 - I enjoy pop music.
+- I made an omelette for breakfast.

+##### Special present simple

+Present simple can be used for a scheduled future event.

+But it's something that's scheduled, it's not something that we can control.

+- My bus leaves in 10 minutes.
+- Our train leaves at 9.
+- The movie starts in 30 minutes.
+- My classes start next week.

 #### Past Simple